MeelisM/astro-portfolio/README.md

 This will provision:

-- An S3 bucket
+- An S3 bucket.
-- A Cloudfront distribution (with S3 as origin)
+- A Cloudfront distribution (with S3 as origin).
 - A Cloudflare DNS record pointing to CloudFront.

 ### 2️⃣ Deploying Website

 This project uses GitHub Actions for deployment.
 Pushing changes to the `main` branch will trigger the deployment workflow.

-- Commit and push changes
+Commit and push changes:

 ```bash
 git add .